8 things you probably didn’t know about C#

 }

-It’s almost useful as now the second copy-and-pasted code block doesn’t compile but a much better solution is to split your method into smaller ones using the extract method refactoring.
+It’s useful as now the second copy-and-pasted code block doesn’t compile, but a much better solution is to split your method into smaller ones using the extract method refactoring.

 5. Enums can have extension methods

-Extension methods provide a way to write methods for existing classes in a way other people on your team might actually discover and use.
-Given that enums are classes like any other it shouldn’t be too surprising that you can extend them, like:
+Extension methods provide a way to write methods for existing classes that other people on your team might discover and use.
+Given that enums are classes like any other, it shouldn’t be too surprising that you can extend them, like:

 enum Duration { Day, Week, Month };